yanguwan/OkrExplorer/README.md

 FEISHU_HOST, the feishu server URL

-STOP_WORDS, the path to stop words text file used by your search engine
+STOP_WORDS, the path to stop words text file used by your searching engine

 DB_HOSTS, your TiDB Cloud URL, other SQL database should be also ok